0-Hossam-0/Blog-Website/README.md

-# Blog-Website
+# Social Networking Site
-This is a simple blog website, It allows users to create an account, log in, and manage their profiles, manage their posts.
+This is a simple networking website, It allows users to create an account, log in, and manage their profiles, manage their posts.
 The website features a blog system where users can:

 **Add Posts**: Authenticated users can write and publish blog posts, sharing their thoughts or stories with the community.